atom-box/bpikl/web/README.md

 [x] Make second page
 [x] ~~Configure apache to use a SQL table to do redirect~~
 [x] Configure apache to use a rewrite table TEXTFILE to do redirect
+[x] fix function notUnique; currently it is not checking anything
-[ ] fix function notUnique with hard coding at shortUrlToCheck [x] ~~Make a wrapper class around the dbTransaction for get/set the sql~~
+[x] ~~Make a wrapper class around the dbTransaction for get/set the sql~~
-[x] Make newlines append to the flat file used by Apache redirect [x] button on success page should say 'make another'
+[x] Make newlines append to the flat file used by Apache redirect
+[x] button on success page should say 'make another'
 [x] change menu bar to public always
-[x] re-Enable --->public function notUnique(); make sure unit test still works [x] use frontend validation
+[x] re-Enable --->public function notUnique(); make sure unit test still works
+[x] use frontend validation
 g
-[x[]] Sanitize inputs using 12-1 from d powers book [x] SQL statement is a prepared statement
+[x[]] Sanitize inputs using 12-1 from d powers book
+[x] SQL statement is a prepared statement
 [x] David Powers 11-6,

+## Set up Digital Ocean
+[x] ssh keys all around: D.O., local, Github
+[x] ~~Capistrano local install~~
+[ ] Enable Beyond Compare for syncing to remote
-[ ] deploy to live at Digital Ocean
+[ ] general chores at LAMP setup howto

+## Improvements
 [ ] Capistrano deploy needs DB and the flat file.
 Maybe not the config.
 [ ] scrape new links for their favicons
+[ ] Too MVP.
+It's not very OOP.
+Move everything into classes.
 [ ] leverage composer libraries  (for malevolant users)
 [ ] convert inputs to lower case
 [ ] Write tests for addLinkToDbTest.php
 [x] implement DBM with Apache.
-DB writes to a flat file (text, mod_rewrite) [ ] confirm db, file errors go to logging.
+DB writes to a flat file (text, mod_rewrite)
+[ ] confirm db, file errors go to logging.
 Get a logger from composer.
 Add log path to config
 [ ] call logging in core/helpers/addToLinkages.php
 [ ] make helpers into classes, OOP
 [ ] accessible
 [ ] remove unused USE statements
 [ ] Write at least three test cases in the tests/ folder.
 Run php bin/phpunit
 [ ] Add a parser option to put the originals URL in as a     dubdomain.
 [ ] Composer package to avoid obscenity, blacklisted sites?
 [ ] Lint: todos.
 Error printers.
 Commented out code.
 [ ] Add captcha?
 [ ] Look over the actual algorithm ideas at https://    stackoverflow.com/questions/742013/    how-do-i-create-a-url-shortener
 [ ] refactor require/use/namespace everywhere, especially in     tests.
 If desperate can try to use global namespace option     onn some things per https://blog.eduonix.com/    web-programming-tutorials/namespaces-in-php/
 [ ] add a number of times clicked
 [ ] add private account
 [ ] <p class="card-text">Your link is by default public but can also be saved to your private account.
 After shortening the URL, check how many clicks it received.</p>

 [ ] rightclick format document on everything or run phpcs at     BASh

 ## Resources